NixOS/nix.dev/source/tutorials/nix-language.md

     builtins.toString

-Most of them are implemented in the Nix language interpreter itself, which means they usually execute faster than their equivalents implemented in Nix language.
+Most of them are implemented in the Nix language interpreter itself, which means they usually execute faster than their equivalents implemented in the Nix language.

 [nix-operators]: https://nixos.org/manual/nix/unstable/language/operators.html
 [nix-builtins]: https://nixos.org/manual/nix/stable/language/builtins.html